Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Determinism in MBQC

 Given a pattern $\mathcal P:I\to O$, its semantics is the superoperator $\interp {\mathcal P} = \rho \mapsto \sum_{m\in \{0,1\}^{O^c}} \interp {\mathcal P}_m \rho \interp {\mathcal P}_m^\dagger$.

 \end{definition}

 A pattern is deterministic if the overall evolution does not depend on the intermediate classical outcomes.
-We consider a robust version of determinism which is \emph{strong} (all branches occur with the same probability), \emph{uniform} (for any variation of the measurement angles the pattern remains strongly deterministic), and \emph{stepwise} (every partial computation is also robust deterministic).
+We consider a robust version of determinism which is \emph{strong} (all branches occur with the same probability), \emph{uniform} (for any variation of the measurement angles the pattern remains strongly deterministic), and \emph{stepwise} (every partial computation is also uniform and strongly deterministic).

 \begin{definition}[Robust determinism]